UVA-MLSys/Big-Data-Systems/Team 7/Readme.md

 Data Scientists and analysts have developed several metrics for determining a player's value to their team's success.
 Prominent examples include Value Over Replacement Player (VORP), Box Plus/Minus (BPM), and FiveThirtyEight's Robust Algorithm (using) Player Tracking (and) On/Off Ratings (RAPTOR)​.
 We aim to develop a multivariate index that weighs these parameters based on how well they predict MVP rankings, then test it on unseen data for the most recent five seasons to see if our index correctly predicts the MVP rankings.​ We will experiment with the index formula and compare it to other methods developed by reputable analyst sources.

-Click on the Report dropdown menu below to read more about the data, experimental design, results, testing, and conclusions.
+Click on the Report dropdown menu below to learn about the data, experimental design, results, testing, and conclusions.

 <details>
 <summary><h1 style="font-size: 22px;">Report</h1></summary>